 These boards are 1200mm wide and 2400mm long and cost around £55-60 inc vat (exc fitting fee).

-See how much they currently cost by visiting the Buildit price list here.
+See how much they currently cost by visiting this price list here.

 They are used instead of traditional decking sheets, so if you intend to replace your old sheets, just go for this product instead, they are more expensive but they’ll meet current building regulations.